 Wiser heads might have thought to check that the same did not apply from Langham Bridge to Narborough.
 Mine did not, due on the one hand to limited access to the bankside, on the other to gung-ho optimistics.
 Ditto the stretches downstream of Narborough.
 This sprightly stream, I assured myself on no firmer basis than a few random forays where right of way allowed, would see me sailing northbound to have me home in three days tops.

 With gridlines a kilometer apart, this is how far I got in four hours after putting in just before six on Wednesday evening.

 And this is why.

-I have a twelve minute wait so, with juice at 90%, hook phone to solar charger and drape the three folding panels over a fence to drink up the dazzling rays beating down on platform 2.
+I have a twelve minute wait so, with juice at 90%, hook phone to solar charger and drape the three folding panels over a fence to drink up the dazzle beating down on platform 2.

 Twenty minutes later phone and charger are still there, while I speed southwards.
-I’ve barely got comfortable in rear carriage before I realise.
-Fuck, fuck and thrice fuck.
-Hotfooting down the six carriages I find the conductor in first class at the front.
-Could he phone Beeston while I alight at Loughborough for the next train back?
+I’ve just got comfy in rear carriage when I realise.
+Fuck, fuck and thrice fuck!
+Hotfooting the six carriages I find the conductor in first class at the front.
+Can he ring Beeston while I alight at Loughborough for the next train back?